showq0/travel-booking-system/README.md

 ## **Overview**

-The **Travel Book System** is a Django-based application that allows users to book travel packages.
+The **Travel Book System** is a Django-based application for booking travel packages.
 Users can browse available packages, make bookings, and track their booking status.
+It supports bulk deletion, allows flexible schema changes without breaking existing data (lazy migration), and prevents race conditions using database locking mechanisms.

 ## **Features**